-The vertical shaft kiln, or vertical kiln, is a type of clinker calcination equipment used in small and medium-sized cement plants.
+The vertical shaft kiln, or vertical kiln, is a type of calcination equipment used in lime or cement production.
 It can complete the comprehensive mechanized operation of feeding, calcining, crushing, and discharging.

 The vertical shaft kiln is the earliest invented cement kiln and was widely used in cement plants around the world before the rotary kiln appears.
 In the 20th century, the vertical kiln in most developed countries is gradually replaced by a type of more advanced and environment-friendly cement kiln, the rotary kiln.
 However, in countries like India, vertical kilns are still operating in many cement plants until now.